CamachoDejay/teaching-bioimage-analysis-python/quick_demo_220928/README.md

 # Quick demo on image processing using python

-I will show case how to do a basic image analysis pipeline suing python tools and napari as a viewer of microscopy data.
+I will show case how to do a basic image analysis pipeline using Python packages such as skimage and napari.

 ## Learning outcome

 * Basic understanding of Napari as an image viewer

-* How to install iamge processing packages
+* How to install image processing packages

 * How to do a basic image analysis pipeline including
   * Image loading
   * Image exploration
   * Thresholding
   * Filtering - background substraction
-  * Basic quantification based on image mask - labels
+  * Basic quantification based on image mask/labels

 ## Prerequisites

-To save time during the session, students will hace access to a work station with already installed [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) (Anaconda Prompt), [VS Code](https://code.visualstudio.com/docs), and [git](https://github.com/git-guides/install-git) command line tools.
-However, we write some instructions for those following off site.
+To save time during the session, I assume that students have access to a computer with already installed [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) (Anaconda Prompt), and [git](https://github.com/git-guides/install-git) command line tools.
+Further, I will be using [VS Code](https://code.visualstudio.com/docs) to go over the material.

 ## How to install required packages

 To make things easier we will be using [conda to install python and manage our virtual environments.](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) Think of a [virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) as a box (directory) that contains a specific collection tools (e.g. Python + packages) that you have installed.
 The good thing is that you can have different boxes/environments, and if you change one environment, your other environments are not affected.
 To work with them we will then "activate" the box we want to use.

-## Creating a conda env with python 3.9
+## Creating a conda env via a yml file

 **Prerequisite** to go over these steps you need to have installed ```conda```, and the anaconda prompt on your computer.

 S1.1 Open an Anaconda Promt:

-* Go to Windows icon -> search for "anaconda" -> open Anaconda Prompt (Anaconda 3)
+* Open Anaconda Prompt (Anaconda 3)

 S1.2 Create a new conda environment for Python using this command in the promt.
 First navigate to the folder **quick_demo_220928**, then:

 ```
-> conda env create -f environment.yml python=3.9
+> conda env create -f environment.yml
 ```

 After ```conda``` has done its job you have created a new "box" containing a copy of Python version 3.9.
 The name of this environment is ```demo-env``` and as ```conda```channel we have used ```conda-forge```.
 Think of a conda channel as buying your products from a specific shop. ```conda-forge``` is my favorite store, but this discussion is a bit out of the scope of the session.